MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

 ---
 # Getting Started with command blocks

-Command blocks are a specialized type of block within a Minecraft:Bedrock Edition world that allows the use of console commands in game.
+Command blocks are a specialized type of block within a Minecraft: Bedrock Edition world that allows the use of console commands in game.
 Command blocks are able to extend and build completely new experiences for players to experience.

 In this tutorial, you will learn the following;